priya-08B/files/README.md

 counting system.
 By leveraging the power of the ESP32 microcontroller and Blynk platform, it exemplifies the potential of IoT solutions in real-world applications,offering a glimpse into the future of smart, responsive systems.

-Phase 4-Public Transport Optimization (Part_2)
+Phase 4-Public Transport Optimization

-Begin by creating a web application aimed at optimizing public transport routes.

-The foundation involves structuring an HTML document, defining transit

-information, and creating a visually appealing layout using CSS.
-Enhance user

-experience by designing an intuitive interface.
-A well-designed interface ensures

-users find the application easy to navigate.
-Incorporate JavaScript to add

-interactivity.
-Implement event listeners to capture form submissions and extract

-user input effectively.
+Begin by creating a web application aimed at optimizing public transport routes.The foundation involves structuring an HTML document, defining transit information, and creating a visually appealing layout using CSS.
+Enhance user experience by designing an intuitive interface.
+A well-designed interface ensures users find the application easy to navigate.
+Incorporate JavaScript to add interactivity.
+Implement event listeners to capture form submissions and extract user input effectively.
 This step involves the real -time transit information.

 Step 1: Set Up the HTML Structure

-Create an HTML file and set up the basic structure including the necessary HTML

-elements like <html>, <head>, and <body>.
-Include the form elements for

-Sensor1Distance,Sensor 2 Distance, People Entered, People Left, People Inside ,

-and a <div> to display the transit information.
+Create an HTML file and set up the basic structure including the necessary HTML elements like <html>, <head>, and <body>.
+Include the form elements form for Sensor1Distance,Sensor 2 Distance, People Entered, People Left, People Inside , and a <div> to display the transit information.

 Program